garak/bridge/README.md

 ## TODO

-Auction implementation is still to do...
+Auction implementation is still to be done...